 The School Governors at St. Mary’s are parent, staff, foundation (Church) representatives who are very interested and enthusiastic about the well being of our school and our pupils and staff.
 The Governors are responsible for the effective running of the school, both financially and educationally.
-The governing body is also formed into two committees, one having responsibility for finance and the other responsibility for standards in education.

 They meet regularly and oversee the leadership and management of the school, providing expertise, critical friendship and a great deal of support to the school.
 Their chief concern is to ensure a high quality education for the pupils of St. Mary’s and that the school complies with initiatives and legislation such as the Freedom of Information Act.